cnr-isti-vclab/meshlab/docs/readme.txt

 --- Main Features ---
 # Interactive selection and deletion of portion of the mesh.
 Even for
   large models.
-# Input/output in many formats (PLY, STL, OFF, OBJ, 3DS)
+# Input/output in many formats (PLY, STL, OFF, OBJ, 3DS, COLLADA)
 # Extendible plugins based architecture, writing new mesh processing
   functions, colorization filters and support for different file formats is quite easy (look at this code sample)